enhsin/p2-trafficSigns/README.md

 #### 3. Model Training

 The batch size was initially set at 512, which gave a validation accuracy of 0.91.
 As the batch size decreases, it introduces more randomness to the gradient descent method and the optimization gets better.
 A batch size that is too small may learn very slowly.
-The final model uses a batch size of 96.
+The final basic model uses a batch size of 96.

 The number of epochs is determined by the validation accuracy.
 The model keeps training until the absolute difference of the validation accuracy of the current and the previous epoch is smaller than 0.0002.
 It typically takes 20-50 epochs to converge.